highcharts/connectors-morningstar/docs/connectors/morningstar/dws-investments-connector.md

 ## Available data converters

-Here is a list of available converters along with their corresponding data table names:
+Here is a list of available converters along with a short description and their corresponding data table names.
+Each converter is selected by name under the `converters` option, and each data table is retrieved with `connector.getTable('<TableName>')`.

-- **AssetAllocationBreakdown**:
+- **AssetAllocationBreakdown** - the security's asset-allocation breakdown (general, Canadian, and underlying-instrument views).
+Data tables:
   - `AssetAlloc`
   - `CanadianAssetAlloc`
   - `UnderlyingAssetAlloc`

-- **CountryAndRegionExposure**:
+- **CountryAndRegionExposure** - exposure broken down by region and country, for equity, fixed income, and revenue.
+Data tables:
   - `RegionEquity`
   - `RegionFixedIncome`
   - `RegionFixedIncomeGeo`